MatthewYork/DateTools/README.md

 Both collections and chains operate like an NSArray.
 You may add,insert and remove DTTimePeriod objects from them just as you would objects in an array.
 The difference is how these periods are handled under the hood.

 ###Time Period Collections
-Time period collections serve as loose collections of time periods.
+Time period collections serve as loose sets of time periods.
 They are unorganized unless you decide to sort them, and have their own characteristics like a StartDate and EndDate that are extrapolated from the time periods within.
 Time period collections allow overlaps within their set of time periods.

 To make a new collection, call the class method like so: